arungudelli/python.shiksha/content/en/tips/parsing-a-string.md

 ValueError: invalid literal for int() with base 10: 'code'
 ```

-Unfortunately, this is the only method that can be used to convert a string into an integer in python.
+Unfortunately, this is the only method that can be used to convert a string into an integer in Python.

 With this being stated we mark the end of our discussion on how to parse a string as float or int.

 ## Conclusion

-In this article we discussed about Data types in python and about typecasting in python.
+In this article we discussed about Data types in Python and about typecasting in Python.

-We discussed how can we convert / parse a string into float or int in python and learnt about the various methods of achieving our desired result.
+We discussed how can we convert / parse a string into float or int in Python and learnt about the various methods of achieving our desired result.

 We also discussed about the possible error cases that we can come across while working with these methods.